-- 6.1.
-Penalty notices for absences commencing in the academic year 2023/24 will continue to be issued within the 28 days at the rate of £120, reduced to £60 if paid within 21 days (in line with legislation pre-19th August 2024). - 6.2.
-A national limit of 2 penalty notices that can be issued to a parent for the same child within a rolling 3-year period, so at the 3rd (or subsequent) offence(s) another tool will be considered (such as prosecution or another appropriate legal intervention). - 6.3.
-Penalty notices for absence commencing in the academic year 2024/25 will be issued in line with the National Framework for Penalty Notices for school absence post 19th August 2024. - First penalty notice Issued at £160 if paid within 28 days, and £80 if paid within 21 days.

-- Second penalty notice Issued to the same parent for the same child within a rolling 3-year period being charged at a higher rate of £160, with no option for this second offence to be discharged at the lower rate of £80. - 6.4.
-Payments within the required timescales will discharge the parent/carer's liability for the period in question.
-The legislation does not allow for part payments or payment plans. - 6.5.
-The Local Authority will communicate in writing to schools the outcomes of penalty notices.
-The local authority retains this revenue to cover the costs of issuing or enforcing notices. - 6.6.
-All penalty notices will be issued and monitored by the Local Authority.
-This will ensure consistent and equitable delivery and ensure cohesion with other enforcement action.
+- 6.1 A national limit of 2 penalty notices that can be issued to a parent for the same child within a rolling 3-year period, so at the 3rd (or subsequent) offence(s) another tool will be considered (such as prosecution or another appropriate legal intervention). - 6.2 Penalty notices for absence will be issued in line with the National Framework for Penalty Notices for school absence post 19th August 2024. - First penalty notice Issued at £160 if paid within 28 days, and £80 if paid within 21 days. - Second penalty notice Issued to the same parent for the same child within a rolling 3-year period being charged at a higher rate of £160, with no option for this second offence to be discharged at the lower rate of £80. - 6.3 Payments within the required timescales will discharge the parent/carer's liability for the period in question.
+The legislation does not allow for part payments or payment plans. - 6.4 The Local Authority will communicate in writing to schools the outcomes of penalty notices.
+The local authority retains this revenue to cover the costs of issuing or enforcing notices. - 6.5 All penalty notices will be issued and monitored by the Local Authority.
+This will ensure consistent and equitable delivery and ensure cohesion with other enforcement action. - 6.6 Parents who allow their child to be present in a public place at any time during school hours without reasonable justification whilst permanently excluded/ suspended will with a penalty notice at the rate of £120, reduced to £60 if paid within 21 days and they do not count towards the limit/escalation associated with repeat offence for non-school attendance.

-7. NON-PAYMENT OF PENALTY NOTICES
+7 NON-PAYMENT OF PENALTY NOTICES

-- 7.1.
-If payment is not received within 28 days, the local authority will consider prosecution for the unauthorised absence. - 7.2.
-A letter is sent to the parent informing of the Local Authority's intention to pursue legal proceedings for the period of absence in question. - 7.3.
-The instigation of legal proceedings for unauthorised absence from school under S444(1) or S444(1A) of the Education Act 1996 may also be considered where it is deemed to be appropriate. - 7.4.
-The prosecution is not for the non-payment of the penalty notice but is for failure to ensure regular attendance at school.
+- 7.1 If payment is not received within 28 days, the local authority will consider prosecution for the unauthorised absence. - 7.2 A letter is sent to the parent informing of the Local Authority's intention to pursue legal proceedings for the period of absence in question. - 7.3 The instigation of legal proceedings for unauthorised absence from school under S444(1) or S444(1A) of the Education Act 1996 may also be considered where it is deemed to be appropriate. - 7.4 The prosecution is not for the non-payment of the penalty notice but is for failure to ensure regular attendance at school.

-8. PROCEDURE FOR WITHDRAWAL
+8 PROCEDURE FOR WITHDRAWAL

-- 8.1.
-Once a penalty notice has been issued, it can only be withdrawn in the following circumstances: - It ought not to have been issued i.e. where it has been issued outside the terms of the Code of Conduct or where no offence has been committed; or - It has been issued to the wrong person; or - contains material errors.
+- 8.1 Once a penalty notice has been issued, it can only be withdrawn in the following circumstances: - It ought not to have been issued i.e. where it has been issued outside the terms of the Code of Conduct or where no offence has been committed; or - It has been issued to the wrong person; or - contains material errors.

-9. MONITORING AND REVIEW
+9 MONITORING AND REVIEW